mwilczy/blog-kernel/content/posts/bringing-rust-to-the-pwm-subsystem.md

     Here, `pwm::Chip::new` does *all of that* for us.
 It creates the C struct, links our Rust data, and automatically sets up the FFI bridge so the kernel can call our safe `PwmOps` trait methods.
 * **Line 39:** We call `pwm::Registration::register`.
 This single line handles registering the `pwm_chip` with the kernel.
 The returned object is an RAII guard that, as mentioned before, ensures `pwmchip_remove` is called on cleanup.

 That's it.
-All the complex C-side boilerplate of setting up the `pwm_chip` struct, managing memory, and hooking up ops is handled by the abstraction layer.
+All the complex C side boilerplate of setting up the `pwm_chip` struct, managing memory, and hooking up ops is handled by the abstraction layer.

 ### 3. The `PwmOps` Trait: The Safe Hardware Logic